RECREATIONAL THERAPEUTIC SERVICE

 (Young person)

-ONSIDE is a drop-in physical activity, fitness and football session that meets weekly during term time, for children aged 8-18 with any exercise experience or ability.
+ONSIDE is a drop-in physical activity, fitness and football session that meets weekly during term time, for children aged 8-17 with any level of sport ability.

-For more information about ONSIDE, please email Bert Klemmer at bert.klemmer@chums.uk.com.
+For more information about ONSIDE, please email Faye at faye.tolliday@chums.uk.com

 Music in Mind Choir

-Music in Mind is a drop-in choir that meets weekly during term time, for children aged seven upwards.
+Music in Mind is a fun and inclusive drop-in music group that meets during term time, for children aged between 7 and 17.

-For more information about Music in Mind Choir, please contact Omi Carter on omi.carter@chums.uk.com.
+For more information about Music in Mind Choir, please contact Faye at faye.tolliday@chums.uk.com

 Make A Referral